Jtoosh/startup/notes.md

 Pull requests are specifically for propsing changes to the main branch of code by merging in changes from a feature (other) branch.
 Pull requests can be reviewed and commented on by others in the repositories, and a pull request can have changes committed to it while it is still open and under review, and the files changed in the pull request can be viewed.
 A user can also make a draft pull request, which is a pull request that is still in progress and not ready to be merged.
 It is essentially a "draft" of a pull request.

 A lot more good info on pull requests can be found [here](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests)

+**Lecture 9.5.24**
+One of Prof. Ventura's biggest course objectives is for us to learn to think analytically and creatively.
+He also wants us to gain confidence, have fun, and of course learn web programming.

+Don't be trapped by the accumulation of ignorance, understand as I go.